dansteingart/without_the_hot_air/pages_md/SEwtHA_39.md

 The pumping trick can nevertheless be used for free on any day when the range of natural tides is smaller than the maximum range: the water

-<span class="figurenumber">Table G.10.</span> Theoretical power density from tidal power using the pumping trick, assuming no constraint on the height of the basin’s walls.
+<div class='caption'><span class="figurenumber">Table G.10.</span> Theoretical power density from tidal power using the pumping trick, assuming no constraint on the height of the basin’s walls.</div>

 | tidal amplitude (half-range) *h* (m) | boost height *b* (m) | power with pumping (W/m<sup>2</sup>) | power without pumping (W/m<sup>2</sup>) |
 |--------------------------------------|----------------------|--------------------------------------|-----------------------------------------|